raguay/DropboxConnect/README.md

 ## Dropbox Connect

 Plugin for [fman.io](https://fman.io) that allows you to perform actions on your Dropbox files.
 This plugin also contains the Dropbox file system for interacting with your Dropbox accounts just like your local disk.
-Currently, only browsing and copying files/directories from the cloud server to the local file system is implemented.
-The browsing shows the file/directory names, size of the files only, and an 🔄 if it is synced to your file system.
-I'm working on copy, move, delete, and getting the public link for files in the Dropbox filesystem.
+This Dropbox file system allows you to browse, upload, download, rename, and delete file in your Dropbox accounts.
+It is designed to work with a personal account and a business account.

+Currently, the file transfers are not check with a checksum.
+They are assumed to be correct if there weren't any network issues.
+Therefore, before deleting anything, you need to check the files yourself.

 You can install this plugin by pressing `<shift+cmd+p>` to open the command pallet.
 Then type `install plugin`.
 Look for the `DropboxConnect` plugin and select it.